-It is the goal through the application of these standards to recruit and train for industry a workforce that can learn a skilled trade through a combination of on-the-job training and post-secondary education that will offer a valued long-term benefit for the worker and employer.
+It is the goal through the application of these standards of Ohop Mutual Light Company to recruit and train for industry a workforce that can learn a skilled trade through a combination of on-the-job training and post-secondary education that will offer a valued long-term benefit for the worker and employer qualified journey-level workers.
+Apprentices assist in the attainment of this goal by having pride in their job, pride in their schooling, and pride in their industry.